pandemicsyn/swift-informant/README.md

 Swift Proxy Middleware to send events to a [statsd](http://github.com/etsy/statsd/ "statsd") instance.

-After the request has been serviced it will fire a statsd counter incrementing the request method and the status code.
+After the request has been serviced (using a eventlet posthook if available) it will fire a statsd counter incrementing the request method and the status code.
 It breaks these up by whether the request was an operation on an Account, Container, or an Object.

 Sample: